 - These fish move and so should you.
 Fish each spot slow and thoroughly, but keep walking and cover ground, particularly on new water.
 That high and dry patch of rocks over yonder may become the hotspot on the incoming tide.

-- Estuarine trout are apex hunters so land your streamer quite a ways in front/beyond the fish to avoid spooking them and to give yourself time to control your line and commence your retrieve.
+- Estuarine fish are apex hunters so land your streamer quite a ways in front/beyond the fish to avoid spooking them and to give yourself time to control your line and commence your retrieve.
 Trust me, they’ll notice it.

 - Take various lines.
-Sometimes it’s too shallow for high density lines but across at that channel, the tidal pull can make your floater redundant.
+Sometimes it’s too shallow for high-density lines but across the channel the tidal pull can make your floater redundant.

 - Approach the water low and slow.
 It may be big water, but fish are often found close into shore and like those of your favourite backcountry stream if they see you, its good night nurse.